Eug-Chua/inner_socrates/README.md

 ## Usage/Commands
 - `/start` - Initialize the bot and get welcome message
 - `/end` - End the conversation
-- Simply tap on the "Musing of the Day" button to receive daily thought bombs or enter in your own thoughts
+- Simply tap on the "Musing of the Day" button to receive thought bombs or enter in your own thoughts
 - Choose from different processing lenses: `Leadership Coach`, `Executive Assistant`, `Socratic Questioner`, `Pattern Detective`, or `ObsidianAI`.

 ## Getting Started